 Upon the conclusion of the hearing, the Hearing Panel shall report to the President that adequate cause for dismissal has or has not been established by the evidence in the record.
 It may, in addition, recommend that, although adequate cause for dismissal has been established, an academic penalty less than dismissal would be more appropriate, giving supporting reasons for the recommendation.
-If the President accepts a report with a decision adverse to the faculty member, the President shall provide an opportunity for response by the faculty member before transmitting the case to the Board of Trustees and provide reasons in writing to the Hearing Panel and to the faculty member.
+If the President rejects the report, the President shall provide reasons in writing to the Hearing Panel and the faculty member.
+If the President accepts a report with a decision adverse to the faculty member, the President shall provide an opportunity for response by the faculty member before transmitting the case to the Board of Trustees.